 A True Family Tavern

-The Amaroo Tavern is a multipurpose, family friendly restaurant & put.
+The Amaroo Tavern is a multipurpose, family friendly restaurant & pub.
 Which features a large bistro serving delicious meals daily and a quiet beer garden.
-The public bar offers ten beers on tap, pools tables, and large TVs to view all the big sporting events.
+The public bar offers eleven beers on tap, pools tables, and large TVs to view all the big sporting events.
 We are also home to The Big Plane!

 Whether providing relief for weary drivers or weekly entertainment for the locals, The Amaroo Tavern provides a comfortable and welcoming slice of country hospitality that is sure to please the whole family.

 The Amaroo Tavern is settled in lush green fields just off the A39 Newell Highway, on the Southern approach to Moree.
 The tavern can be spotted immediately as the entry is home to an incredible war plane dating back to the 1940’s.
 The aircraft was lovingly restored as a tourist attraction and now sits proudly guarding the local establishment, attracting both tourists and aircraft enthusiasts alike.

 Our fully functioning restaurant dishes out quality burgers, amazing woodfire pizzas, a range of kids meals, and a great selection of steaks.
 It has become one of the best places to eat in Moree.
 So why wouldn’t you come and eat at Amaroo Tavern?
 P.s. we’re totally family friendly, so don’t be afraid to bring the little ones.